wmalkin/forthduino/WORDS.md

 prints> hello hello hello hello hello
 ```

+### map

+Execute a sequence for each element of an array, returning the result into the array.

+`5 array identity` --> `(0,1,2,3,4)`

+`[ 5 * 7 + ] map` --> `(7,12,17,22,27)`

+Note that this last example is equivalent to `5 array identity 5 * 7 +`, because the `*` and `+` operators will implicitly apply themselves to each element of the array argument and return a new array.
+The `map` operator is more useful in cases where a function or some conditions are being applied to array elements, although many cases can be handled more efficiently by applying boolean logic to an array to produce another masking array populated with 1's and 0's and using multiplication to apply conditional math.

 ### call

 ## RGB Colors

-Three color models are supported so far: RGB, HSV, and HSV with a rainbow modifier to produce smoother yellows.
-I prefer the last, because the colors and saturation are the most pleasing, and the HSV model is so much more intuitive to work with for producing animations.

-All of the color support is oriented to WS2812 strips and similar products.
-The Octo library is used to render color values out to eight strings of LEDs simultaneously.
-The eight strings of equal length are attached to eight GPIO ports with TTL logic level conversion.
-The Octo library presents the eight strings as a single continuously addressable string.
+Colors can be specified in three ways:

+* as an integer, encoded as 0x00RRGGBB, regardless of the RGB ordering of the target LED string
+* as separate integers for red, green, and blue (RGB)
+* as separate integers for hue, saturation, and value (HSV

+The last is the most intuitive for color animations and blends.

+Internally the FastLED library (http://fastled.io/) is being used for color management as well as pushing color data out to supported LED strings.
+The FastLED library uses C++ templates to optimize code targeted at specific LED types, pin numbers, and processor architectures.
+For this reason, each supported LED type and pin number must be coded in a switch statement, and there is some overhead to using templates to define all of those specific classes.
+Switches will be added to allow code size to be trimmed as necessary at the expense of flexibility.

+One option for attached LED strings is the OCTOWS2812 board.
+The Octo board outputs onto two CAT-6 cables with four pairs of (ground,signal) lines each to drive eight LED strings simultaneously.
+I have also built a similar board with TTL logic level output taken to solder pads on the board.

+Strings of LEDs can be connected to individual pins (three wire protocols) or pairs of pins (four wire protocols).
+There is also the special case of enabling a single Octo2812 board for eight strings at once.
+Each string attached (or eight strings via the Octo board) consumes one "slot" in the Forth library.
+There are 32 slots available, which should cover most use cases, but that can be modified easily through a #define.

+The general pattern of use is to:

+1. initialize one or more strings of LEDs
+2. set pixel color values on the string(s)
+3. show the pixels

+Initializing a string creates a FastLED object and assigns it to one of the 32 available slots.
+Pixels are set by sending a color value to a pixel of a string, addressing the pixel by slot number and pixel number.
+Showing the LEDs will update all of the strings at once.

+Pixel values can also be set via fill and gradient operations.

+## North America Map Project

-For example, the MAP project consists of 2208 LEDs in eight strings of 276 LEDs each.
+An example project is the Drivewyze North America map.
+This project consists of 2208 LEDs in eight strings of 276 LEDs each.
 Each string of 276 LEDs is formed of alternating strings of 35 LEDs (left-to-right) and 34 LEDs (right-to-left, on the offset).
 Four such pairs are connected in series to make a single strand, and eight strands make up the map, altogether approximately 35 LEDs wide and 64 rows tall.

 This complicated arrangement of LEDs is wired to the Octo interface, and is then addressable as a flat array of 2208 pixels.

-The map has a supporting library (in Forth) that supports the addressing of pixels by an (x,y) coordinate system, and by (lat,long).
+The map has a supporting library (in Forth) that helps with the addressing of pixels by an (x,y) coordinate system, and by (lat,long).
 For example, here is the Forth function that converts (lat,long) into (x,y) coordinates for the specific canvas North America map used in the project:

 ```
 :map:xy (lat,long-x,y)